kushalvachar2006/backend_projects/README.md

 Open the project in your preferred IDE (e.g., IntelliJ, Eclipse).

 Follow any additional setup instructions specific to each project.
+Navigate to the app folder to run the app.

 # Usage
 Each project includes a README.md with more details on how to run and use them.